mhshuvoit/webpack/README.md

-# webpack
+# Webpack

-Empty project.
+This is a empty project.

-## Building and running on localhost
+## Get started

-First install dependencies:
+Install the dependencies...

 ```sh
 npm install
 ```

-To create a production build:
+To create a production build...

 ```sh
 npm run build-prod
 ```

-To create a development build:
+To create a development build...

 ```sh
 npm run build-dev